MemoryofLight/startup/README.md

 // {"a":2, "b":"crockford"}
 // {a: 2, b: 'crockford'}
 Note that in this example, JSON cannot represent the JavaScript undefined object and so it gets dropped when converting from JavaScript to JSON.
+JSON RULES
+Data must be in key-value pair format.
+Each key-value pair should be separated by a comma (,).

+The key and value should be separated by a colon (:).

+All keys should be enclosed in double quotes (").

+Strings should be enclosed in double quotes (").
+Single quotes (') are not allowed.

+Numbers can be integers or floats, and can be positive or negative.

+The value can be a string, number, boolean (true or false), null, array, or object.
+Objects and arrays can be nested.

+Nested objects and arrays should follow the same syntax rules as the top-level data.

+JSON data should be enclosed in curly braces ({}) if it represents an object, or in square brackets ([]) if it represents an array.
 ### Regex
 You can create a regular expression using the class constructor or a regular expression literal.